Aya Cash Doesn’t Mind Being the Worst

 As the show winds down, Falk has said it will “explore commitment” between Cash and Geere’s characters.
 After countless ups and downs (including Jimmy proposing to Gretchen and then promptly abandoning her on a hillside), the couple is finally scheduled to get married — or at least, that’s the plan.
 Cash can’t reveal much, other than to say she thinks the ending feels true to who the characters are.
 “There’s someone for everybody and you decide what kind of relationship works for you,” she says of the show’s ultimate message.
 “That’s the truth.
 These people are flawed, but everybody’s flawed.
 You find the person whose flaws match up with yours and you make it work that way you decide that it works.”

-In real life, Cash has been with her husband, Josh, a director and writer, for 13 years, and they’ve been married for six.
+In real life, Cash has been with her husband, Josh Alexander, a director and writer, for 13 years, and they’ve been married for six.
 She said she never wanted to get married, never believed in marriage, until one day she did.
 “I hated weddings, but there’s something when it’s your own.
 Also I’m a narcissist, so you know, being center of attention with all the people I know was great,” she jokes, before calling out to Josh, who has been working upstairs during our crafting session.

 “HEY JOSH!
 IS IT OKAY IF I TALK ABOUT OUR THERAPY?” she calls.